Ferroin/fvirt/README.md

   does, as well as extra info like the generation ID, the OS type, the CPU architecture, and the domain ‘title’.
-- Perform most common lifecycle operations on libvirt objects, including defining, starting, stopping, and destroying them.
+- Perform most common lifecycle operations on libvirt objects, including defining, starting, stopping, and undefining them.
 - Use a custom timeout to wait for domains to shut down.
 This cleanly encapsulates a relatively common use case which requires scripting to work with virsh, allowing for much simpler scripts.